lowercasewords/Playverse-Chatapp/README.md

 ## Setting up the Jest testing

-1. If you really want to use jest testing, please run the installation command
-    - **"npm install --save-dev jest @shelf/jest-mongodb supertest babel-jest @babel/preset-env @babel/core"**

-2. You will require additional database to use jest testing.
+1. You will require additional database to use jest testing.
     - Please create additional testing database with different name using the method of your choice in the same cluster.
     - Replace the existing testing database connection in **MONGO_URI_TEST** variable located in the **.env** folder with your database connection.

+2. If you really want to use jest testing, it should already be installed in the previous step.
+Otherwise
+    - If the dependancies are missing, please run the installation command Below **"npm install --save-dev jest @shelf/jest-mongodb supertest babel-jest @babel/preset-env @babel/core"**

 3. To start Jest testing, please run:
     - **""npm test""**